HumanBrainProject/secure-data-store/README.rst

   # Path to your encrypted data sets
   dataroot  = "/gpfs/project/sds/containers"
   # Path to password files
-  # !!!
-Must reside in a different filesystem than `dataroot`
+  # This should be identical for all members of a group.
-  # !!!
-Ensure that the path upto `passroot` has rxw permision for your group
+  # Ensure that the path is accessible (rx) for all members and writeable for
+  # all member intended to create datasets (rxw).
   passroot  = "~groupleader/.sds/passfiles"
   # List of mountpoints to use
   # Piz Daint